yohann69/Calendar/README.md

 ## 📜 To do:
-🏁 Started - Create a nice UI (with the w11 design codes) for the calendar page<br />
 🏁 Started - Display all courses of the week in the calendar<br />
 ⬛ Add the possibility to change the displayed week to another one<br />
 ⬛ Automatically add colors for the different lessons<br />
 ⬛ Correct all language errors<br />
-⬛ Add a notification system to inform the student what, where and when the next lesson will be<br />
 ⬛ Create a desktop/mobile app<br />
 ⬛ ...
 <br />